 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

 The FlexiSpot brand is made in China by the company, Locktek.
 Locktek has been a leading manufacturer of mounting brackets for TVs and monitors.
 Recently they have started to produce sit to stand solutions.
 They have numerous certifications and patents stemming from their large research and design facility.
-Locktek is an OEM manufacturer so this same product is available under a few other brand names, like the OFM 5100 and Adapt X.
+Locktek is an OEM manufacturer so this same product is available under a few other brand names.

 TABLE OF CONTENTS